GUI-Based, flexible screen layout, powered by the Windows Presentation Foundation (WPF).

 Multi-Frontend, TCP/IP- or file-input based, locally and remotely, allowing the simultaneous reception of up to three hardware devices of the same or different types, like RTL-SDR dongles, sdrplay or Airspy devices.

-Raw-file recording and replay (8- or 16-bit) of arbitrary sized files (many GBytes), with exact timing information, seekable.
+Raw-file recording and replay (8- or 16-bit) of arbitrary sized files (many GBytes), with exact timing information, seekable, Fast Forward up to a factor of 8.
 All GUI-based.

 Versatile RF spctra, line plot and/or waterfall, with wide zoom ranges for time and amplitude.